 4. Focus on mental health

-A man usually tries to go for “quick fixes” as he comes face-to-face with his own mortality.
-It’s not easy for anyone to realize that we are all mortals and it’s the beginning of the end.
-So we want to postpone the aging and remain young as long as we can.
-But denial or superficial actions also are not the solution because age will catch up.
+A man usually tries to get “quick fixes” as he comes face-to-face with his own mortality.
+It’s not easy for anyone to realize that we are all mortals and that it’s the beginning of the end.
+So we want to postpone aging and remain young as long as we can.
+But denial or superficial actions are also not the solutions because age will catch up.

-Middle life issues are not any illness but look out for anxiety or masked depression.
+Middle-life issues are not any illness but look out for anxiety or masked depression.
 If you see depressive tendencies, then you need to get him to fix an appointment with a psychiatrist.
-He might need medical attention.
+To help you get started with helping your husband who’s having a midlife crisis, Bonobology’s panel of experienced and well-renowned counselors is just a click away.

 5. Approach changes in sexuality with openness

-Midlife crisis is not a disease and it is more like a natural progression.
-It is not hard to deal with midlife crisis but sometimes professional advice helps you to straighten out the issues better.
+A midlife crisis is not a disease and it is more like a natural progression.
+It is not hard to deal with a midlife crisis but sometimes professional advice helps you to straighten out the issues better.
+When letting go of a midlife crisis husband is the last thought on your mind, do all you can to help him out.